-- Identify and shape how own business area fits within and supports the work of the UR. - Develop an in-depth insight into customers, services, communities and markets affected by their business area and the wider public sector context - Create joined-up strategies and plans that have positive impact and add value for stakeholders - Shape strategies and plans which help put into practice and support the UR's Corporate Strategy and long-term direction - Develop insight into the dynamics and issues relating the NICS and UR including political, legislative, economic, social, environmental and technological impacts
+- Develop an in-depth insight into customers, services, communities and markets affected by their business area and the wider public sector context. - Create joined-up strategies and plans that have positive impact and add value for stakeholders. - Shape strategies and plans which help put into practice and support the UR's Corporate Strategy and long-term direction. - Develop insight into the dynamics and issues relating the NICS and UR including political, legislative, economic, social, environmental and technological impacts. - Clarify and shape the UR's role and purpose in delivering UR's work program priorities for the public and economic good. - Articulate the UR's Corporate Strategy and help people to see their role within it. - Create clear long-term strategies focused on adding value to the consumers and making real, lasting change beyond the UR. - Fully engage with and utilise Non-Executive Directors' wider experience and knowledge to support strategic decision making.

-- Have limited insight into the change and developments surrounding own business area. - Give limited attention to the bigger issues and interactions across and outside the UR when defining strategy. - Lack insight into the wider context for own business area take a simplistic perspective on the issues and concerns of stakeholders. - Develop strategies and plans with limited reference to the impact and value they will bring to the key stakeholders now and in the future. - Maintain a narrow perspective allow own area to become out of step or work against the overall objectives of the UR - Focus on short-term concerns, neglect long-term thinking about evolving and future issues and considerations for the UR - Show limited insight into the NI Executive's and NIC's expectations of the UR generating value and growth. - Focus on own immediate area of concern and not see interconnections across the UR.
+- Develop strategies and plans with limited reference to the impact and value they will bring to the key stakeholders now and in the future. - Maintain a narrow perspective allow own area to become out of step or work against the overall objectives of the UR - Focus on short-term concerns, neglect long-term thinking about evolving and future issues and considerations for the UR - Show limited insight into the NI Executive's and NIC's expectations of the UR generating value and growth. - Focus on own immediate area of concern and not see interconnections across the UR.